jsmouret/grpc-unity-package/README.md

 gRPC 1.13.0

 * Windows / Linux / OSX are extracted straight from the official Nuget package
-* Android is build with Travis
+* Android and iOS are built using Travis
-* iOS TBD

 ## Help wanted!